iterative/dvc.org/content/blog/2022-05-31-may-22-community-gems.md

 Nice question from @strickvl!

-There are a couple of ways to do this.

-You can remove all the `.dvc` files and the `.dvc` folder in the root directory manually, but keep in mind that **any data versioned with DVC will be deleted**, since it's stored in `.dvc/cache`.
-After that you can re-initialize the repo with `dvc init`.

-There is also the `dvc destroy` command that will remove all DVC file and internals from your repository.
+The best approach for resetting a repo is to run the `dvc destroy` command that will remove all DVC file and internals from your repository.

 ### [Is there an example of using CML with GCP that can be used as a reference?](https://discord.com/channels/485586884165107732/728693131557732403/963512513452970086)